How We Paid Off $60K of Debt in 3 Years by Moving Abroad

 Every month we were dreading the bills, watching our expenses rise while our income took a nosedive.

-Rethinking Our Choices
+Rethinking Our Options

 Seeking a New Horizon

-It was during this crisis that we began to toy with a radical idea: What if we moved to a country with a lower cost of living?
+I started thinking, what if we moved to a country with a lower cost of living?

 And the best part?
 We didn’t feel like we were missing out on anything.